-Extremely low-cost spacecraft are often designed with a requirement that the bus support the mission and payloads irrespective of the orbit's ascending node, inclination, altitude, and, where possible, attitude.
+Extremely low cost spacecraft are often designed with a requirement that the bus support the mission and payloads irrespective of the orbit's ascending node, inclination, altitude, and where possible, attitude.
 Designing in this way opens up as many shared-launch options as possible (launch price can be minimized as launch options increase) and simplifies the design.
 CanX-2 is no different; all subsystems were designed to operate in any attitude and over wide range of orbital elements.
 In that respect, in any attitude and spin rate, CanX-2 remains power positive, the battery depth of discharge remains low (battery voltage remains high), and temperatures are predominantly very benign.

 During science operations, in which the spacecraft spends considerable time, the spacecraft's Y-axis (minor axis) is aligned with the orbit normal and can pitch about the Y-axis to point its instruments to targets of interest.
-In this standard attitude, over the span of a day, the spacecraft's average power consumption is ~1.25W.
-The average power generation is ~5W, leaving the spacecraft highly power positive.
+In this standard orbital attitude, over the span of a day, the spacecraft's time-average power consumption is ~1.25W, where the time-average power generation is on the order of 5W, leaving the spacecraft highly power positive.
 As designed, the spacecraft battery voltage cycles between 3.9V and 4.1V (charge and discharge triggers respectively), with the only deviation occurring when high-power consumers (i.e. the 5W S-band transmitter) are activated in eclipse.
 In these instances the battery voltage is still well above the battery's load-shed limit.
-Over the span of two years, in this nominal attitude, the spacecraft's structural panel temperatures (extreme temperatures are usually observed on the panels, aside from those experienced at local hot-spots due to high-power consumers such as the S-band Tx) range between 6°C and 45°C, and the battery temperature ranges between 19°C and 30°C, with a typical sunlight-to-eclipse change of 6°C. Typical CanX-2 power (generated vs. consumed), battery voltage, and temperature telemetry are shown in Figure 5, Figure 6 and Figure 7.
+Over the span of a year, in this nominal attitude configuration, the spacecraft's structural panel temperatures (extreme temperatures are usually observed on the panels, aside from those experienced at local hot-spots due to high-power consumers such as the S-band Tx) range between 6°C and 45°C, and the battery temperature ranges between 19°C and 30°C, with a typical sunlight-to-eclipse change of 6°C. Typical CanX-2 power (generated vs. consumed), battery voltage, and temperature telemetry are shown in Figure 14, Figure 15 and Figure 16.

-Figure 5: Power generated versus consumed on September 26th 2008, while CanX-2 was in its nominal Y-Thomson configuration attitude (Y-axis aligned with orbit normal)
+Figure 14: Power generated versus consumed on September 26th 2008, while CanX-2 was in its nominal Y-Thomson configuration attitude (Y-axis aligned with orbit normal)

-Figure 6: Battery voltage on September 26th 2008, while CanX-2 was in its nominal Y-Thomson configuration attitude (Y-axis aligned with orbit normal)
+Figure 15: Battery voltage on September 26th 2008, while CanX-2 was in its nominal Y-Thomson configuration attitude (Y-axis aligned with orbit normal)